Classic & new reads, recommended by the team from The Moment is Now

-Try exploring one chapter per month for a whole year of personal growth practices (and why wait until 1st January?)
+Try exploring one chapter per month for a whole year of personal growth practices – and you needn’t wait until 1st January!

 Mindfulness advice for children

-As the Dalai Lama writes in this book’s Foreword, “Education on values like kindness and compassion needs to begin from childhood, as these are qualities that can be nourished.”
+As the Dalai Lama writes in the Foreword to Mindfulness advice for children, “Education on values like kindness and compassion needs to begin from childhood, as these are qualities that can be nourished.”

 Have a look at some sample pages from the book and read more reviews at dalailama4children.com.

 You can get a good feel for what’s involved before you start by reading Mindfulness: a practical guide to finding peace in a frantic world and following the guided meditations on the CD that comes with it.

 Authors Mark Williams and Danny Penman will give you an excellent overview of mindfulness, including the exercises you’re likely to encounter on an eight-week course.